MrDecryptDecipher/xrpl-institutional-fund-management/README.md

 ## 💾 Database Schema (ERD)

-The data model is designed to handle complex relationships between funds, investors, and assets while maintaining strict compliance records.
+Our data model bridges off-chain metadata with on-chain state.
+While the XRPL is the source of truth for balances, Convex stores rich metadata, compliance records, and historical performance data.

 ```mermaid
 erDiagram